mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 #### Using Docker Buildx Bake

-Now everytime we need to build the images from the above Dockerfile, we need to run the `docker build` command with all the required build configurations.
+Now every time we need to build the images from the above Dockerfile, we need to run the `docker build` command with all the required build configurations.
 This can be difficult to manage when we have multiple build configurations and multiple build arguments needed to be defined for the images.<br>

 Let's say we have many images to build with multiple build configurations.
-And running commands with all the build configurations for each image can be difficult to manage.<br>
+Running commands with all the build configurations for each image can be difficult to manage.<br>

-With Docker Buildx Bake, we can declare all the build configurations for all the images in a single file(Declarative way) and run `docker buildx bake` to build all the images easily.<br>
+With Docker Buildx Bake, we can declare all the build configurations for all the images in a single file (declarative way) and run `docker buildx bake` to build all the images easily.<br>

 **Let's create a `docker-bake.yaml` file with the following content:**